 What is a Cat 5 Cable?

-Understanding the Specification of Cat 5 Cable
+Learn the Features of Cat 5 Cable

 Differences Between Cat5 and Cat5e Ethernet Cables